Skip to content

 Use Categories to Your Advantage

-For "Reduce Category" goals: - Create specific categories for spending you want to control - Example: Create "Entertainment > Delivery" to monitor food orders
+For "Category Budget" goals: - Create specific categories for spending you want to control - Example: Create "Entertainment > Delivery" to monitor food orders

 Next Steps